bingli8899/Bot563-Phylogenetics-of-Molecular-Data-ClassProject/notebook-log.md

 ````````
 # IQ-TREE

-I used this untrimmed mafft file for a ML tree using IQtree.
+I tested this untrimmed mafft file for a ML tree using IQtree.
+After that, I applied to the untrimmed data.
 I also used model finder built in IQ-tree to find the best model